Grandma Annie's Chocolate Chip Mandel Bread

 - 3 cups all-purpose flour, spooned into measuring cup and leveled-off with back edge of knife

 - 2 teaspoons baking powder

 - 1 teaspoon salt

-- 14 tablespoons unsalted butter, melted (or 3/4 cup plus 2 tablespoons vegetable oil)
+- 2 sticks (1 cup) unsalted butter, melted and slightly cooled (or 1 cup vegetable oil)

 - 3 large eggs

-- In a medium bowl, whisk together the flour, baking powder, salt, cinnamon and nutmeg.
+- In a medium bowl, whisk together the flour, baking powder, salt, 1 teaspoon of the cinnamon and the nutmeg.

-- In the bowl of an electric mixer, combine the melted butter, sugar, eggs, vanilla extract and almond extract.
-Beat on medium speed until creamy and pale yellow, a few minutes.
+- In the bowl of an electric mixer, combine the melted butter, 1 cup of the sugar, the vanilla extract and almond extract.
+Beat on medium speed until combined.
+Add the eggs and continue beating on medium speed until thickened and pale yellow, 2 to 3 minutes.
 Add the dry ingredients and mix on low speed until just incorporated, then mix in the chocolate chips and nuts (if using).
-Cover the bowl with plastic wrap and place in the refrigerator to chill until firm, 1-2 hours (you can speed this up in the freezer if you'd like).
+Cover the bowl with plastic wrap and place in the refrigerator to chill until firm, 1 to 2 hours.